 How To Relieve An FBAO In An Unconscious Child?

 If the child falls unconscious after the back-blows and abdominal thrusts, then shout for help and lay the child flat on the ground.
 Open the mouth and look for the foreign object; if you can spot it remove with a single finger sweep.
+Never do the blind finger sweep if you don’t see the object.
 If you cannot find the foreign object and the pulse seems to drop, then perform child CPR.

 CPR is a life-saving procedure and a basic medical training course.
 It is advisable to take formal CPR training.
 Several institutions and hospitals offer CPR classes at three levels — adult CPR classes, pediatric CPR classes and basic life support for health care providers.